openaps/docs/docs/docs/walkthrough/phase-0/edison-explorer-board-Mac.md

-# Setting up Edison/Explorer Board on a Mac - Alpha Instructions
+# Setting up Edison/Explorer Board on a Mac

 (This is testing a separate workflow for Mac only.
 Please refer to the [main Edison setup guide](./setup-edison.md) as well for troubleshooting & full instructions for other computer setup processes.)